zhuolonghao/zhuolonghao.github.io/_posts/2024-07-01-leveraged_credit_defining_leveraged.md

 ## Credit Ratings vs Default Probability

 Credit Rating by Moody's Investor Service is to rank creditworthiness, while default probability (e.g., EDF by Moody's Analytics) quantifies credit risk in more precise and timely manner.
-In other words ,credit rating is a relatively coarse measurment of default probility when comparing to EDF.
+In other words ,credit rating is a relatively coarse measurement of default probability when compared to EDF.

 Likewise, S&P global also published its rating-to-default_prob [linkages](https://www.spglobal.com/ratings/en/research/articles/240328-default-transition-and-recovery-2023-annual-global-corporate-default-and-rating-transition-study-13047827)
 <br>